ryanmiville/clad/README.md

 Command line argument decoders for Gleam.

-Clad aims to make it as easy as possible to parse command line arguments in Gleam.
-The goal is to support simple to medium complexity command line interfaces while staying as minimal as possible.
+Clad makes it easy and familiar to parse command line arguments in Gleam.
+The goal is to support simple-to-medium complexity command line interfaces while staying as minimal as possible.
 It is inspired by [minimist](https://github.com/minimistjs/minimist) and [gleam/json](https://hexdocs.pm/gleam_json/)